base23gmbh/proxmox-firewall-updater/README.md

 (crontab -l 2>/dev/null; echo "@reboot /bin/bash -c $(pwd)/firewall_updater_forever.sh &") | crontab -
 ```

-Beware that the above will take effect at every reboot.
+Bewear that the above will take effect at every reboot.
 The first time, to avoid rebooting the server, you can run the bash script manually:

 ```bash